 Working in a professional trade exposes you to some very high-risk situations.
-Stone and Tile Installer insurance includes a package of coverage designed to protect you from the risks and perils faced every day.
+Electrical Contractors Insurance includes a package of coverage designed to protect you from the risks and perils faced every day.
 We offer insurance for over 450 different trades, giving you the protection you need, at the right price

 The category of Artisan Contractors, also known as casual contractors, includes many occupations that involve skilled work with tools, equipment and parts at the customer’s premises.
 Electricians and Electrical Contractors are some of them.